mcpython4-coding/core/doc/tasks.md

 Issues:
-- non-stable generation seed across sessions, but stable in a session ("[WARN] seed map is empty!" is printed out)
 - biome map is not saved to save files or loaded not correctly somehow
 - hiding faces to rotated blocks like logs fails

-Pending for next full release:
-- most of the issues above
-- more unit tests [WIP]
-- optimisation: loading takes too long
-  - model baking
-- investigate the lag when crossing chunk boarders
-- some more dedicated servers work

 Toolchain: